82magnolia/event_localization/README.md

-# event_localization
+# Privacy-Preserving Visual Localization with Event Cameras
-Official repository of Privacy-Preserving Visual Localization with Event Cameras (arXiv 2022).
+Official repository of **Privacy-Preserving Visual Localization with Event Cameras (arXiv 2022)**.
+We will make the code available soon!